circuit-circus/circuit-circus/README.md

 ## App info 👌✨️##

 We use [ExpressJS](http://expressjs.com/).
- [Jade](http://jade-lang.com/) is used for templating.
+ [EJS](http://www.embeddedjs.com/) is used for templating.

 ### Setting up the project ###
 - Download the repo, navigate to it, and run *npm install* in the terminal
 (make sure you have node installed first)

 - To start the server, run *nodemon* in the terminal.
-Navigate to *http://localhost:3000/* and everything should be working 🙏
+Navigate to *http://localhost:5000/* and everything should be working 🙏

-Less is used as our css pre-processor.
+Scss is used as our css pre-processor.
 To compile it, run *gulp* in the terminal.
 I recommend installing the [Livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) Chrome plugin, which works with the gulp task.